jhpyle/docassemble/_docs/fields.md

 ## <a name="show if"></a>`show if`

-You can use the `show if` modifier if you want the field to be hidden under certain conditions.
+You can use the `show if` sub-component if you want the field to be hidden under certain conditions.
 There are three methods of using `show if`, which have different syntax.